MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/Import-Module.md

 The third command uses the **PSSession** parameter of the `Import-Module` cmdlet to import the **NetSecurity** module from the session in the `$s` variable into the current session.

-The fourth command uses the `Get-Command` cmdlet to get commands that begin with "Get" and include "Firewall" from the NetSecurity module.The output gets the commands and confirms that the module and its cmdlets were imported into the current session.
+The fourth command uses the `Get-Command` cmdlet to get commands that begin with **Get** and include **Firewall** from the **NetSecurity** module.The output gets the commands and confirms that the module and its cmdlets were imported into the current session.

 The fifth command uses the `Get-NetFirewallRule` cmdlet to get Windows Remote Management firewall rules on the Server01 computer.
 This command is equivalent to using the `Invoke-Command` cmdlet to